On the Davenport-Heilbronn theorems and second order terms: Introduction

 The proof of Theorem \ref{ringwithres} is relatively straightforward, given Theorem~\ref{bcfcount1} and the ``Delone--Faddeev bijection'' between isomorphism classes of cubic orders and $\GL_2(\Z)$-equivalence classes of irreducible binary cubic forms (which we describe in more detail in Section~2).

-The generalization of Theorem~\ref{main1} (which will also then include Theorem~\ref{ringwithres}) that we will prove allows one to count cubic orders of bounded discriminant satisfying any desired finite (or, in many natural cases, infinite) sets of local conditions.
+The generalization of Theorems~\ref{main1} and~\ref{main2} (which will also then include Theorem~\ref{ringwithres}) that we will prove allows one to count cubic orders of bounded discriminant satisfying any desired finite (or, in many natural cases, infinite) sets of local conditions.
 To state the theorem, for each prime $p$ let $\Sigma_p$ be any set of isomorphism classes of orders in \'etale cubic algebras over $\Q_p;$ also, let $\Sigma_\infty$ denote any set of isomorphism classes of \'etale cubic algebras over $\R$ $($i.e., $\Sigma_\infty\subseteq \{\R^3,\R\oplus\C\})$.
-We say that the collection $(\Sigma_p)\cup\Sigma_\infty$ is {\it acceptable} if, for all sufficiently large primes $p$, the set $\Sigma_p$ contains all maximal cubic orders over $\Z_p$---or at least those maximal cubic orders that are not totally ramified.
-We say that the collection $(\Sigma_p)\cup\Sigma_\infty$ is {\it strongly acceptable} if, for all sufficiently large primes $p$, the set $\Sigma_p$ either consists of the set all maximal cubic orders over $\Z_p$ or the set of all cubic orders over $\Z_p$.
+We say that the collection $(\Sigma_p)\cup\Sigma_\infty$ is {\it acceptable} if, for all sufficiently large primes $p$, the set $\Sigma_p$ contains all maximal cubic orders over $\Z_p$ that are not totally ramified.
+We say that the collection $(\Sigma_p)\cup\Sigma_\infty$ is {\it strongly acceptable} if, for all sufficiently large primes~$p$, the set~$\Sigma_p$ consists of the set of all cubic orders over~$\Z_p$, the set of all maximal cubic orders over~$\Z_p$, or the set of all maximal cubic orders over $\Z_p$ that are not totally ramified.

 We wish to asymptotically count the total number of cubic orders $R$ of absolute discriminant less than $X$ that agree with such local specifications, i.e., $R\otimes\Z_p\in\Sigma_p$ for all $p$ and $R\otimes\R\in\Sigma_\infty$.
 This asymptotic count---with the first {\it two} main terms---is contained in the following theorem: